The Complete Legal Guide For Running Sweepstakes, Contests, & More

 The easiest of the three elements to understand, the prize is the reward offered for participating in the promotion.
 Promotional prizes can be offered at any amount and in any format such as physical or digital items, gift cards, cash prizes, event tickets, vacation or travel, brand merchandise or products, etc.

-These three elements together - Chance Consideration + Prize - are what make a lottery.
-To make a digital promotion like a sweepstakes or contest you must remove one of the three elements.
+These three elements together - Chance + Consideration + Prize - are what make a lottery.
+Removing one of the three is what results in a digital promotion such as a sweepstakes or contest.

-• For example, a Sweepstakes would be just Chance + Prize.
+For example, a Sweepstakes would be just Chance + Prize.
 There's no Consideration element because the winner or winners are not being chosen based on specific criteria - they are randomly drawn from a pool of entries.
+There are mechanisms in which a sweepstakes can encourage purchase by offering entrants an alternate method of entry.

 Understanding what separates a lottery from a digital promotion is key to being compliant.
 Understanding how different types of promotions are classified and defined can help make navigating the ins and outs of promotional law even easier for you.